run-llama/llama_index/docs/how_to/customization/custom_prompts.md

 ### Modify prompts used in index construction
 Different indices use different types of prompts during construction (some don't use prompts at all).
-For instance, `TreeIndex` uses a `SummaryPrompt` to hierarchically summarize the nodes, and `GPTKeywordTableIndex` uses a `KeywordExtractPrompt` to extract keywords.
+For instance, `TreeIndex` uses a `SummaryPrompt` to hierarchically summarize the nodes, and `KeywordTableIndex` uses a `KeywordExtractPrompt` to extract keywords.

 There are two equivalent ways to override the prompts:
 1. via the default nodes constructor